2024 Solar Incentives Guide for Oconomowoc, WI - Tax Credits & Rebates

 Can I use a combination of solar and another type of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss the details of your plan with your local Oconomowoc solar installation expert, to make sure you know what you'll need and what types of incentives you will or won't qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Make sure that you discuss your plan with your local Oconomowoc solar panel installer, to get an understanding of what will be needed and what incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.